 Criteria JORC Code Explanation Commentary dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-No assay results have been received to date.
+Weighted averaging based on sample interval has been used in the reporting of the drilling results.
+No high grade results were returned (therefore not included in aggregate intercepts) and no metal equivalent values have been reported.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 The drill core has been oriented to enable future evaluation of true thicknesses of any mineralised intervals.
 All drillhole intercepts/intervals are measured downhole in metres.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Project location, MLTEM/FLTEM conductor and drillhole location maps have been included in the body of the report.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be No assay results have been received to date.
+Project location, FLTEM conductor and drillhole location maps have been included in the body of the report.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be All significant results are reported.